 - Leadership: Involvement in high school co-curricular activities (Student Government,

 sports, journalism, honor societies, clubs) and/or activities outside of school (youth group, Scouts, etc.)

 - Community Service: A love and passion for community service along with documented

 hours throughout high school

 The application consists of four components that need to be completed before the application is reviewed.

-Once the online application is submitted, you must register for a 15 minute phone interview, where you will get a chance to speak with a current LEAD Scholar one-on-one.
+Once the online application is submitted, you must register for a 15 minute Zoom interview, where you will get a chance to speak with a current LEAD Scholar one-on-one.

-When the phone interview is complete, your application, along with your academic information, is reviewed and evaluated by the selection committee.
+When the Zoom interview is complete, your application, along with your academic information, is reviewed and evaluated by the selection committee.

 Most students will receive a letter or an email informing them of the program’s decision within three weeks of the Zoom interview.
 A few, however, will receive an email indicating that they are on “wait list” status, and will be informed of the application decision in late summer.